Hya0FAD/DiPTox/README.md

 # MolPPC - A Python Package for Molecular Data Preprocessing
-A toolkit for batch querying chemical properties from multiple web sources.
+A toolkit for molecular data preprocessing, standardization, and multi-source chemical identifier integration.

 ## Features
 - **Molecular Preprocessing**: